At Clockwork, we’re committed to respecting and protecting your privacy.

-From time to time we may use specialist suppliers and contractors where the property require maintenance etc we will require your address, postcode, and contact telephone numbers plus any pertinent company information such as VAT number, company number and if necessary, copies of insurances, accreditations or training etc. Your details are stored in our supplier database and our accounts software.
+From time to time we may use specialist suppliers and contractors where the property requires maintenance etc we will require your address, postcode, and contact telephone numbers plus any pertinent company information such as VAT number, company number and if necessary, copies of insurances, accreditations or training etc. Your details are stored in our supplier database and our accounts software.

-All records are hosted in the UK, EU or in countries with EU equivalency.
+All records are hosted in the UK, EU, or in countries with EU equivalency.

 In some cases, it is not possible for us to specify in advance the periods for which we will retain your personal information.
 In such cases, we will determine the period of retention based on the following criteria: